20X UCPLFLN20X N/A 0.7, WD 0.8-1.8 mm, w/Correction Collar

-Key Features of the Requested Instrument:
+Key Features of our new Instrument:

 Hybrid Scanner This scanner has two options: a standard galvanometer ideal for slower and more precise scans, and a resonant scanner for high speed scans.
 The resonant scanner can scan up to 30 frames per second without a forced reduction of the field of view.
 The FOV is the same as that allowed by the galvanomic scanner (FOV18 at 512 x 512 pixels digital resolution).
 It is possible to increase the speed up to a maximum of 438 frames per second with a 512 x 32 pixel field.
 The resonant scanner is fast enough to record high-speed biochemical events through calcium imaging or FRET.
 It is also ideal for imaging living specimens due to minimized photobleaching and photo-toxicity.